Ebadur-Rahman1/100-Days-of-Code/README.md

 18. Write a program to print number from 1 to 10 using while loop.

 Day-05

 19. Write a program to print number from 1 to n using while loop.
 20. Write a program to calculate sum of n natural numbers.
 21. Print reverse of a number.
 (Only print no need to construct a new reversed number) % operator gives us last digit of a number or Remainder of a number.
 22. Reverse the given number.(constructing a new number).
 23. Keep entering number till user enter multiple of 10 using do while.

+Day-06

+24. Check prime or not using normal approach.
+25. check prime or not using optimise approach.(sqrt())
+26. Write program to find the factorial of any number entered by the user.
+27.